Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-Homemade Mango-Kiwi popsicles are a great no-sugar-added option to satisfy your sweet tooth and keep cool in the summer!
-Bonus points if you add actual kiwi slices to the popsicle molds for that pretty visual effect.
+Homemade Mango-Kiwi Popsicles are a great no-sugar-added option to satisfy your sweet tooth and keep cool in the summer!
+Add actual kiwi slices to each popsicle mold for a treat shop-worthy visual effect.

 A bowl of homemade mango-kiwi popsicles sitting on ice cubes.